Mountainhead: Reception

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 66 out of 100, based on 31 critics, indicating "generally favorable" reviews.

-Adam Graham of The Detroit News gave the film a B and said, "This satirical portrait of modern masculinity among today's tech bro masters of the universe is smart, sharp and very of the moment.
+Adam Graham of The Detroit News gave the film a B and wrote, "This satirical portrait of modern masculinity among today's tech bro masters of the universe is smart, sharp and very of the moment.
 It's funny when it's not terrifying."
-Laura Venning of Empire gave the film 4 out of 5 stars and described as it as "Darkly funny as it descends into farce and ends on a chilling final note, Mountainhead is, unfortunately, truly a film for the 2020s.
+Laura Venning of Empire gave the film 4 out of 5 stars, writing, "Darkly funny as it descends into farce and ends on a chilling final note, Mountainhead is, unfortunately, truly a film for the 2020s.
 Just don't chase it with a doomscrolling session."
 Linda Holmes of NPR wrote, "While the four men at Mountainhead are targets of Armstrong's withering stink-eye for their amoral, antisocial approaches to the world, the stake he drives through their hearts is how unremarkable they are in every way except that they are rich."
-Sam Adams of Slate commented, "For all its absurdist touches, Mountainhead hits hardest—and, not to put too fine a point on it, harder than just about any movie released in theaters this year—when it's more quietly observant."
-John Anderson of The Wall Street Journal wrote, "For all the bright writing and smart performances, who wants to spend this much time with such a repellant collection of characters?
+Sam Adams of Slate wrote, "For all its absurdist touches, Mountainhead hits hardest—and, not to put too fine a point on it, harder than just about any movie released in theaters this year—when it's more quietly observant."
+John Anderson of The Wall Street Journal wrote, "For all the bright writing and smart performances, who wants to spend this much time with such a repellent collection of characters?
 It's a lot of work for a Saturday night."

-On June 4, 2025, it was reported that the film is the most-watched HBO Original film since Bad Education, drawing 1.3 million viewers across linear and streaming platforms to date.
+On June 4, 2025, it was reported that the film is the most-watched HBO original film since Bad Education, drawing 1.3 million viewers across linear and streaming platforms to date.